Vaflan/MyMuWeb/README.md

 *********************************************************************
 The third step is to change socks
 * Change `config.php` and replace 'IP Address', 'Login', 'Password', 'DataBase'
+* If you will be installing from a non-local ip, you set CUSTOM_IP_ADDRESS in install.php
 * Open installation http://localhost/install.php
 *********************************************************************